adnanmuhtadi/adnan-personal-profile/README.md

 ## Hi 👋, My name is Adnan
-### Enjoy programming in my spare time and so building a project portfolio hopefully to land a developers job
+### Enjoy programming in my spare time and so building a project portfolio hopefully to land a junior developer role.

 #### Languages